kronosapiens/kronosapiens.github.io/_posts/2014-08-15-designing-to-be-subclassed.markdown

 Further, an override is a signal that the child class has different needs from the parent class -- a few of these may be necessary, but too many may suggest that you haven't thought through inheritence structure enough.

-While going through this subclassing process, I discovered that there was a certain elegant and emergent clustering of methods into three categories:
+While going through this subclassing process, I discovered that there was a certain elegant and emergent clustering of methods into three tags:

 #### Interface Methods